RULE 44. RIGHT TO COUNSEL

 (B) the defendants are represented by the same counsel, or counsel who are associated in law practice.

 (2) Court's Responsibilities in Cases of Joint Representation.
-The court must promptly inquire about the propriety of joint representation and must personally advise each defendant of the right to the effective assistance of counsel, including separate representation.
+Except as provided under Rule 44(c)(2), the court must promptly inquire about the propriety of joint representation and must personally advise each defendant of the right to the effective assistance of counsel, including separate representation.
 Unless there is good cause to believe that no conflict of interest is likely to arise, the court must take appropriate measures to protect each defendant's right to counsel.

 Rule 44 is a modification of Fed.R.Crim.P.
 44 governing the appointment of counsel.
 In non-felony cases, counsel for an indigent defendant will be provided when the defendant faces a term of imprisonment, including a suspended sentence of imprisonment or a deferred imposition of sentence, unless imprisonment is waived.
 In contrast, Fed.R.Crim.P.
 44 requires appointment of counsel for all indigent defendants.